kareemelbadry/gaiamock/README.md

 A simple bash submission script to run on a cluster is provided in example_bash_submission.py.
 That reproduces Fig 13 of the paper.

-# A modified version to predict RUWE more reliably for small orbits
+# A modified version to predict RUWE more reliably for small orbits and single stars

 The default version of gaiamock does a pretty good job of predicting RUWE for binaries with "large" photocenter orbits -- see e.g. Figure 1 of [this](https://arxiv.org/abs/2504.11528) paper.
 However, it doesn't accurately predict the RUWE distribution of single stars or binaries with barely-detectable orbital motion: it predicts a RUWE distribution that is narrower than observed.
 There are at least two reason for this:

-(a) The default gaiamock "bins" the 8-9 measurements from individual CCDs during a single FOV transit for computational speed.
+(a) The default gaiamock bins (i.e. averages) the 8-9 measurements from individual CCDs during a single FOV transit for computational speed.
 This reduces the variance in the predicted RUWE due to shot noise.

 (b) The observed Gaia data (at least in DR3) displays systematic trends in the median RUWE with sky position, likely in part due to crowding (e.g. the median RUWE for bright stars is lowest near the Galactic center).
 The origin of these trends is not well understood.